The text is Lewis and Chase, Java Software Sructures, 3rd edition, 2010, Addison-Wesley.

-The prerequisite for this course is C or better in CS 211 (or equivalent for students coming from INFS).
+The prerequisite for this course is C or better in CS 211.
 I will assume that you have developed a significant degree of skill in programming (program organization, coding, documenting, testing and debugging) -- you will develop yet more this semester.
-I will also assume that you are acquainted with basic complexity analysis ("big O"), are happy manipulating pointers and linked data structures, and can think recursively.
-You should be able to build abstract data types using Java classes.
+I will also assume that you are able to build abstract data types using Java classes.

 The purpose of the course is two-fold.
 We will continue the study of data structures from CS 211 and we will learn how to approach larger and more challenging programming projects than those you did in CS 211.
-We will cover essentially the second half of the textbook.
 Programming is a significant part of this course and you should expect to spend a good deal of time on the course projects.

-You will submit programs electronically and you will also hand in a hard copy of your source code.
-External documentation will be handed in with the hard copy of your program.
 You can only turn in a program once.
 No revisions or additions can be made to your program after it has been submitted.
 Late programs will be accepted with a 10 points per day late penalty.
-You are responsible for keeping backups of your work ("my disk crashed" and "my roommate deleted my program" are not reasons for late submissions).
+You are responsible for keeping backups of your work ("my disk crashed" and "my roommate ate my program" are not reasons for late submissions).